briandfoy/briandfoy.github.io/_posts/2019-03-30-Watching web directs.md

 That local server is a little Mojolicious program to spit out redirects.

-Just for giggles, I did it in Perl, Ruby, and Python
+Just for giggles, I did it in Perl ([Mojolicious](https://mojolicious.org)), Ruby ([net/http](https://ruby-doc.org/stdlib-2.7.0/libdoc/net/http/rdoc/Net/HTTP.html), and Python ([requests](https://2.python-requests.org)) to see how they compare.
+I still like Mojolicious's design built around transactions so I can inspect the requests easily, although that wasn't part of this problem.